-Equipment calibration, maintenance, and QC
+Equipment calibration, maintenance, and quality control

-Equipment, instrumentation, and methodologies employed during the validation and use of microarray platforms should be calibrated, monitored for QC, and regularly maintained as appropriate.
-Quality metrics should be established whenever possible throughout the assay.
-Laboratories should ensure that documentation and safeguards are provided by the software manufacturer and that data are processed and summarized in a consistent fashion for every clinical analysis.
-Most analysis software provides a hierarchy of users with customizable permissions, which enable the laboratory director or supervisor to prevent modification of analysis settings so that all specimens are analyzed consistently.
+Equipment, instrumentation and methodologies employed during the validation and use of microarray platforms should be calibrated, receive regular maintenance, and be monitored for QC.
+Quality metrics should be established for each step of the assay.
+Laboratories should ensure that data are processed and summarized in a consistent fashion for every clinical analysis.
+Most analysis software provides a hierarchy of users with customizable permissions, which enables the laboratory to prevent modification of analysis settings so that sample analysis is consistent.
 Any changes to data processing should be validated and documented.